Sup3rlativ3/Reset-RemoteAppsSession/ReadMe.md

 10. Change the "RemoteApp program name" to something friendly like "Reset Session Tool"
 11. Choose "Parameters" from the left hand menu.
 12. Choose "Always use the following command-line parameters"
-13. Enter in the box: -ExecutionPolicy Bypass -WindowStyle Hidden -File "<LOCAL PATH OF YOUR PS1 FILE>"
+13. Enter in the box: -ExecutionPolicy Bypass -WindowStyle Hidden -File "LOCAL PATH OF YOUR PS1 FILE"
 14. Choose "OK"

 ## Screenshots